History of Sparta: Spartan supremacy

 The two major powers in the eastern Mediterranean in the 5th century BC had been Athens and Sparta.
 The defeat of Athens by Sparta resulted in Spartan hegemony in the early 4th century BC.

 Failed intervention in the Persian Empire

-Sparta's close relationship with Cyrus the Younger continued when she gave covert support to his attempt to seize the Persian throne.
+Sparta's close relationship with Cyrus the Younger continued while they gave covert support to his attempt to seize the Persian throne.
 After Cyrus was killed at the Battle of Cunaxa, Sparta briefly attempted to be conciliatory towards Artaxerxes, the Persian king.
 In late 401 BC, however, Sparta decided to answer an appeal of several Ionian cities and sent an expedition to Anatolia.
 Though the war was fought under the banner of Greek liberty, the Spartan defeat at the Battle of Cnidus in 394 BC was widely welcomed by the Greek cities of the region.
-Though Persian rule meant to the cities of mainland Asia, the payment of tribute, this seems to have been considered a lesser evil than Spartan rule.
+Though Persian rule meant to the cities of mainland Asia the payment of tribute, this seems to have been considered a lesser evil than Spartan rule.